senott/OneBitContacts/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This API is a mini-course from One Bit Code (https://onebitcode.com/).

 * Ruby version
+2.7.1

 * System dependencies
+PostgreSQL

 * Configuration

 * Database creation

-* Database initialization
+$ rake db:create && rake db:migrate

 * How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* Additions to the initial project:
+- Pagination using Kaminari